cdsteinkuehler/br2rauc/README.md

 generate sorted dts files from your flattened dtb and the firmware generated run-time device tree which you can then compare using standard file diff tools.

-The U-Boot bootloader has been modified so the ft_board_setup() function will copy some firmware created and modified nodes from the firmware loaded device-tree to the U-Boot loaded device-tree.
-You may need to modify the U-Boot patch if you need to add or change which device-tree nodes get copied.
+Prior to migrating to Buildroot 2024.02 the U-Boot bootloader was modified to have the  ft_board_setup() function copy some firmware created and modified nodes from the firmware loaded device-tree to the U-Boot loaded device-tree.
+Recent versions of U-Boot now include  support for this functionality which is typically required to boot successfully.
+Note that you may still need to use the U-Boot patch or otherwise modify the U-Boot code if you need to add or change which device-tree nodes get copied.
+In particular, some hardware libraries are sensitive to exactly which devic-tree nodes are present (eg: rpi_ws281x_drv).

 ## System Image